xshiraori/PyDivert2/README.md

 The WinDivert binaries are also updated to their latest version (2.2.2).

 If you run into any issues or want to contribute, feel free to do so.
+Apparently, some of the features are not working, and it might take some time for me to implement all of them.

 ### Installation and example